Stinger05189/project-file-exporter/README.md

     *   The `logic` modules contain the stateless business logic for file scanning, filter application, and the export process.

 *   **View (`src/ui/views`):** This represents the user interface.
-    *   Built with PyQt6, these classes define the layout and widgets the user interacts with.
+    *   Built with PyQt6, these classes define the layout and widgets the user interacts with, including the landing page, project browser, and main project view.

 *   **Controller (`src/ui/controllers`):** This acts as the intermediary.
-    *   The controller classes listen for signals from the View, call the appropriate methods in the Model, and update the View with the results.
+    *   The controller classes (`LandingController`, `ProjectBrowserController`, `ProjectViewController`) listen for signals from the View, call the appropriate methods in the Model, and update the View with the results.

 #### **2. Configuration Management**